HL7/US-Core/input/pagecontent/conformance-expectations.md

 On the other hand, if any sub-element is marked as must support and the parent element is not, there is *no expectation* that you must support the parent.
 However, if the parent element is represented in the structure you must support the sub-element(s) marked as must support.
 There are no examples of US Core profiles that have this structure defined.

 Systems can support the other elements, but this is not a requirement of US Core.
-The [U.S. Core Data for Interoperability (USCDI) v1] may require other elements, for example `suffix`.
+The [U.S. Core Data for Interoperability (USCDI)] may require other elements, for example `suffix`.

 #### Must Support - Resource References